jcao219/tools/cs3110-cli/command/README.md

 Test output is saved into two intermediate files -- one containing unit test names and one containing failure messages.
 We scrape these to build the final results for each student.

+See below for tips on using the harness.

 Run
 ---
 Umm, `cs3110 run file args` is literally `./_build/file.d.byte args`.